The Nitty Gritty

 By hand and with love.
-While we CNC initial plugs and molds for testing new styles and shapes, once the're tested the cases—inside and out—are made by hand.
-Without giving away too many secrets here is how we do it:
+While we CNC initial plugs and molds for testing new styles and shapes, once they've tested the cases—inside and out—they are made by hand.
+Without giving away too many secrets, here is how we do it:

-- Measurements - we rely on you (and your dealer) for concise measurements of your instruments, this ensures the perfect fit
+- Measurements: we rely on you (and your dealer) for precise measurements of your instruments.
+This ensures the perfect fit.

-- Exterior I - 3 layers of hand laid fiberglass build the foundation for the side walls, tops and bottoms of each case
+- Exterior I: three layers of hand-laid fiberglass build the foundation for the side walls, tops and bottoms of each case.

-- Exterior II - once fiberglass shell is trimmed, up to 97 rivets are used to adhere latches, catch surrounds (leather bumpers), protective feet and a custom leather handle
+- Exterior II: once the fiberglass shell is trimmed, up to 97 rivets are used to adhere latches, catch surrounds (leather bumpers), protective feet and a custom leather handle.

-- Interior Stage I: gluing of rubber trim and initial placement of interior fabric, foam and lining
+- Interior Stage I: gluing of the rubber trim and initial placement of interior fabric, foam and lining.

-- Interior Stage II: cutting and assembly of remaining foam layers and final velvet placement
+- Interior Stage II: cutting and assembly of the remaining foam layers and final velvet placement.

 - Squeaky Clean: we call this the "detailing" stage where we meticulously polish exteriors and vacuum interiors.